SuperGuy10/NLP_Final_Project/README.md

 The goal is to distinguish happy and sad two emotions of entire lyric based on the initial experiments on a preliminary data set of 200 lyrics with different artists and genres which already being classified as happy or sad emotion.

-This my first Python project and also my first project published on GitHub.
+This is my first Python project and also my first project published on GitHub.

 ## Using Features